 - Try eating natto with kimchi—it’s a superb marriage!

-- Try eating it the traditional way—seasoned with soy sauce.
+- And the traditional way—seasoned with soy sauce.

 - Some enjoy it on buttered toast.

-Once you start consuming it, you might be surprised how well natto makes you feel.
-This is especially true if you consume it regularly, even on a daily basis.
+You might be surprised how well natto makes the gut feel when consumed regularly.
 Therefore, give natto a chance.
 Don’t be scared by its stinky and slimy reputation.
 Who knows, you might even end up loving it!